leo-editor/leo-editor/leo/doc/demo.md

 demo.start(script_string=my_script_string, delim='###')
 ```

 Indeed, individual demo scripts are likely to be short, so using a single string is convenient.
-The **delimiter** (always shown as `'###'` in this documentation) separates the demo scripts in the string:
+The **delimiter** separates the demo scripts in the string.
+This documentation assumes the deliminter is the default(`'###'`), as shown here:

 ```python
 script_string = '''\